bkhat2000/Data-Engineer-Test/DLG/readme.md

 ```

 ## Test
-unittest framework is used to run tests.
+unittest framework is used to develope and run tests.

 **Tests location -**
 Weather_Test > tests > test_weather.py